A Survey on Self-play Methods in Reinforcement Learning: Open Problems and Future Work

 \subsection{Scalability and Training Efficiency}

 The scalability of self-play methods faces significant challenges as the number of teams and players within those teams increases.
 As the number of participants grows, the complexity of interactions explodes.
-For example, in OpenAI Five~\cite{berner2019dota}, the hero pool size is limited to only 17 heroes.
-MOBA AI~\cite{ye2020towards} extends this to a 40-hero pool with the help of curriculum learning, but it still cannot cover the entire hero pool available in the actual game.
-One potential solution is to leverage the inherent connections among players to optimize the learning process.
+For example, in OpenAI Five~\citep{berner2019dota}, the hero pool size is limited to only 17 heroes.
+MOBA AI~\citep{ye2020towards} extends this to a 40-hero pool with the help of curriculum learning, but it still cannot cover the entire hero pool available in the actual game.
+One potential solution is leveraging players' inherent connections to optimize the learning process.
 For instance, using graph-based models to represent and exploit the relationships between players can help manage and reduce the complexity of large-scale multi-agent environments.

-These scalability issues are fundamentally rooted in the limited training efficiency of self-play methods, which involve both computational and storage aspects.
-Computational efficiency is a limiting factor due to the iterative nature of self-play, where agents repeatedly play against themselves or past versions, requiring extensive computational resources.
-Moreover, although forming more complex populations and competitive mechanisms~\cite{samvelyan2019starcraft} can enhance the intensity and quality of training, it further exacerbates the demand for computational resources.
+These scalability issues are fundamentally rooted in the limited training efficiency of self-play methods from two aspects including computation and storage.
+The first issue is computational efficiency, which is induced by the iterative nature of self-play where agents repeatedly play against themselves or past versions.
+Moreover, although forming more complex populations and competitive mechanisms~\citep{samvelyan2019starcraft} can enhance the intensity and quality of training, it further exacerbates the demand for computational resources.
 Techniques such as parallel computing, distributed learning, and more efficient neural network architectures could be explored to address these challenges.
-Additionally, self-play is storage-intensive, as it requires maintaining a policy pool.
+The second issue is storage because self-play requires maintaining a policy pool.
 Even when using a shared network architecture, storing the parameters of large models can be problematic.
-This issue is particularly pronounced in regret-minimization-based self-play algorithms, which need to store the regrets for each information set and potential action.
-Managing both the computational load and storage requirements is essential for improving the overall training efficiency and scalability of self-play methods.
+This issue is particularly pronounced in regret-minimization-based self-play algorithms, which must store the regrets for each information set and potential action.
+Managing both the computational load and storage requirements is essential for improving the training efficiency and scalability.